Like this?

 Where they add value

-If your business needs to educate people, build credibility or rank for problem-focused keywords, a content writer is the person who will make that happen.
+If your business needs to educate people, build credibility, or rank for problem-focused keywords, a content writer is the person who'll make that happen.

 What a copywriter actually does